How to wear chinos this season

 How slim is too slim when it comes to chinos?
 That’s a decision every guy has to make for himself (usually based on personal taste and, let’s be frank, how often you miss Leg Day).

 The classic Politix cut is what we call ‘slim tapered fit’.
 It’s got a mid-rise seat, so you can bend and move around easily, and tapers down from the knee to the hem.
 Good for dress boots, high-top sneakers or anything in between.Shop now

 Some people reckon ‘dress chinos’ is an oxymoron.
 But you’d be surprised what some sharp tailoring and the right accessories can do.
 We’ve actually got three distinct dress chino styles at POLITIX: the classic Winsor, the versatile Helston, and the fancy Highbury.
-These guys are all cut slim from a mostly cotton blend, and they’re made to be worn with a blazer or suit jacket.
-Hell, you could even do a spin on Black Tie if you wanted to – just match some jet black Camleys with a plum velvet tuxedo jacket and black loafers.
+These guys are all cut slim from a mostly cotton blend, and they’re made to be worn with suit jackets and blazers.
+Hell, you could even do a spin on Black Tie if you wanted to – just match some jet black Highburys with a plum velvet tuxedo jacket and black loafers.
 Dress chinos are more structured than your standard casual chino.
 Treat them like smart-casual suit pants.

 WHAT TO WEAR WITH MEN'S CHINOS